Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Applications

 \paragraph{Subproblem 3} We now consider the same problem~\eqref{signal_rec_prob_form} on the whole graph $\mathcal{G}$.
 In this subproblem, the random variables $y_j,j=1\ldots,N$ are distributed as $y_j=\varepsilon_jf_{0}(v_j), \varepsilon_j\sim \operatorname{Ber}(p)$.
-For each proportion of known labels $p$, the good reconstruction rates are derived by averaging 500 graph signals realizations of $\boldsymbol{y}$.
-We summarize the following case in the \cref{subproblem_three}. \\
+For each proportion of known labels $p$, the correct reconstruction rates are obtained by averaging over 500 realizations of $\boldsymbol{y}$.
+We summarize the following case in \cref{subproblem_three}. \\

 \paragraph*{Numerical simulations} The reconstruction performance is shown in~\cref{fig:rec_signal_case_one_subp_three}.
 For all $p$ values, the reconstruction performance using filters based on $\mathbf{W}_{norm}$ is significantly worse than with all other reference operators.
 Compared to the other reference operators, $\mathbf{W}_{norm}$ is the only one that can be used without modifying the graph to make it strongly connected.
 Still, its performance is always worse.